Michel, Pierre, Barthelemy Delmas

 Too busy with my other activities, I ended, at my request in early 2014 to my duties at the court.

-It was intended to promote my concept of vegetal biorefining plant based on the separation without degradation and pollution of lignocellulosic residues of agriculture and forestry like cereal straws, tree branches, bagasse, etc. ..) on an industrial scale.
+It was the first to promote my concepts of plant biorefining based on the separation without degradation and pollution of the components of lignocellulosic residues (straw, wood, bagasse, energetic plants, etc.) at an industrial scale.

-The CIMV company was created in 1998.
-It implements a vegetable refining in acetic acid / formic acid medium at 105 ° C to produce quantitatively bioethanol 2G and biolignin.
+The company, created in 1998, implements the vegetal refining in acetic acid / formic acid medium at 105 ° C to quantitatively produce 2G bioethanol and biolignin.

-The experimental demonstration that a decisive and determining part of the energy future of our planet resides simply in the endless cycle of atmospheric carbon dioxide
+This work demonstrated that a decisive and determining part of the energetic future of our planet resides simply in the endless cycle of atmospheric carbon dioxide.

 They were made possible by private and public investment, in particular from the European Union, of almost 100 million euros over ten years.
 The main European contracts were : Biocore, Innobite, Biomimetic and 2G-Biopic.

 I was at the origin of 2G-Biopic program, part from the H2020 program, which has been validated by the European Union.
 However, it has not be finalized, which was the reason for my departure from CIMV in 2016.